 View a complete listing of:

 Zoning Regulations – revised to July 1, 2016

 Subdivision Regulations – revised to October 3, 2014

 2014 Plan of Conservation and Development – adopted December 8, 2014 and is required to be updated again by December 31, 2024

-Fees for applications vary by the type of project and are set by a town ordinance.
-The application fees are set to cover newspaper notices as required by State law, a $60.00 state land use application fee as set in State law, clerk filing fees when necessary and administrative costs.
+Fees for applications vary by the type of project and are set by a Town Ordinance.
+The application fees are set to cover newspaper notices as required by State law, a State land use application fee as set in State law, clerk filing fees when necessary, and administrative costs.

 Click here for the current application fee schedule

 Listing files in 'Zoning Board of Appeals'